 The eco-friendly weed spray options will work on lawns as well as hard surfaces.
 Designed to kill weeds, they do not affect the grass.
 For a more labor-intensive activity, consider a weeding trowel.
 With a long or short handle, these tear into the root and prevent re-growth.

 Although, eco-friendly and easy to use, a weeding trowel will unfortunately create holes in the lawn.
-You can fill and reseed these gaps as well as the patches of dead grass.
+You can fill and reseed these gaps as well as the patches of dead grass with low maintenance grass seed.
 Remember though, that not all grass seed is created equal.
 Things to consider when choosing the right grass seed include sun, shade and soil conditions in your area.
 To keep your lawn looking lush till the first frost, don’t forget to continue to water your grass through the autumn season.

 Prune and trim trees